 Information is one of your organisation’s most valuable assets.
 The objectives of information security are to protect the conﬁdentiality, integrity and availability of data.

-- personally identifiable information being compromised;
+- Personally identifiable information being compromised;

-- critical information being accidentally or intentionally modiﬁed without the organisation’s knowledge;
+- Critical information being accidentally or intentionally modiﬁed without the organisation’s knowledge;

-- important business information being unavailable when needed.
+- Important business information being unavailable when needed.

 It should be the responsibility of all managers, information system owners or custodians, and users in general, to ensure that their information is appropriately managed and protected from the variety of risks and threats faced by every organisation.

-This ensures that they have appropriate management processes and systems in place, and that these conform to the requirements speciﬁed in ISO/IEC 27001.
+This ensures that they have appropriate management processes and systems in place and that these conform to the requirements speciﬁed in ISO/IEC 27001.

-Organisations can adopt these controls as part of the risk treatment process speciﬁed in the standard ISO/IEC 27001, in order to manage the risks they face to their information assets.
+Organisations can adopt these controls as part of the risk treatment process speciﬁed in the standard ISO/IEC 27001 to manage the risks they face to their information assets.

 Evidence also needs to be provided that the associated risks have been knowingly and objectively accepted by those in management who have the executive responsibility and are accountable for making such decisions.

 Excluding any of the requirements speciﬁed in ISO/IEC 27001, Clauses 4–10 is not acceptable.

-The organisation should have implemented an effective system of management controls and processes as part of its ISMS, and should be able to demonstrate this by providing evidence to the ISMS auditor (whether it be a ﬁrst-, second- or third-party audit).
+The organisation should have implemented an effective system of management controls and processes as part of its ISMS.
+It should be able to demonstrate this by providing evidence to the ISMS auditor (whether it be a ﬁrst-, second- or third-party audit).